Ceptolate (Mycophenolate Mofetil)

 Driving and Operating Machinery

-Be careful driving or operating machinery until you know how Ceptolate affects you, especially if you experience drowsiness, confusion, dizziness, tremor or low blood pressure.
+Be careful when driving or using machinery until you know how Ceptolate affects you, especially if you experience drowsiness or dizziness.

 Storage